 What a recent study says about body fat and health

-A new study could explain what some call the “obesity paradox.”
+A recent study could explain what some call the “obesity paradox.”
 In some studies, people with a “healthy” weight had a higher risk of dying (over several years) than those with some (but not too much) extra weight.